meilisearch/demos/src/finding-rubygems/README.md

 ## Details

-The front is deployed to GitHub Pages.
+The front is deployed to Vercel.

 All gems data and main of HTML/CSS come from [RubyGems website](https://rubygems.org/).